heathbar/vizio-smart-cast/README.md

 ```

 ### `pairing.initiate([deviceName, [deviceId]])`
 Initiate pairing with a smartcast device.
 If successful, a pin will be displayed on the screen of the smartcast device.
-Device name and ID do not appear to do anything useful, but they are included here for completeness.
+Device name and ID appear in the SmartCast app to uniquely identify and manage connections.

 #### Arguments
 1. `[deviceName]` *(string='node-app-1234567890')*: Name of the connecting device/app